 The 12+ minutes of “Cicatriz ESP” alone features more tempo shifts, changes of mood, and creativity than most bands can muster in an entire album, if not an entire career.
 The song also showcases the strong vocal hooks that appear throughout the album with a surprising frequency, though Bixler-Zavala’s high-pitched voice will almost certainly be an acquired taste to some.
-The lyrics (which comprise a loose concept album about a former friend who attempted to commit suicide, went into a dream-heavy coma, and then killed himself upon reawakening) will also leave many scratching their heads (few hard rock bands use more big words than these guys), but fortunately, it’s the music that matters most.
+The lyrics (which comprise a loose concept album about a former friend who attempted to commit suicide, went into a dream-heavy coma, and then killed himself upon reawakening) will also leave many scratching their heads, but fortunately, it’s the music that matters most.

 Frances The Mute (Universal '05) Rating: B+